vilhelmprytz/nafsdm/README.md

 * CentOS 7

 # Installation
 To install, you will need at least one slave and one master.
-All slaves will connect to the master under a certain interval.
+All slaves will connect to the master at a certain interval.

 nafsdm now has install scripts for both master and slaves.